Celtic Camino From A Coruna Last 75km

-As this route is only 75kms, it can be combined with a 25km pilgrimage in Ireland (such as the Kerry Camino) or in Scotland, in order to obtain your Compostela.
+As this route is only 75kms, it can be combined with a 25km pilgrimage in Ireland (such as the Kerry Camino) or in Scotland to obtain your Compostela.
 This is known as the Celtic Camino.
-It is also possible to combine with a walk in the UK, and the Confraternity of St James has a list of approved walks on their website.
+It is also possible to combine with a walk in the UK, and the Confraternity of St James has a list of approved hikes on its website.

-We recommend booking additional nights so you can explore the wonderful city of A Coruña and take your time to get a feel for the place.
+We recommend booking additional nights to explore the wonderful city of A Coruña and take your time to get a feel for the place.

 Click below to create or customize the Celtic Camino from A Coruna Last 75km.
 You can walk or cycle.